zqfan/leetcode/tags.md

 | 1184.
 Distance Between Bus Stops | Easy
 | 1394.
 Find Lucky Integer in an Array | Easy
 | 1984.
 Minimum Difference Between Highest and Lowest of K Scores | Easy
+| 1991.
+Find the Middle Index in Array | Easy
+| 1992.
+Find All Groups of Farmland | Easy

 # Backtracking